 Are you planning to return home to work after gaining your degree from Nottingham?

-Online resources such as newspapers and professional publications, forums and job boards will be useful to gain this local knowledge.
+Online resources such as newspapers and professional publications, forums and job boards are a useful way to gain local knowledge from a distance.

-Your family, friends and their contacts at home can be a useful source of information.
-Catch up with people or make new contacts next time you go home.
+Your family, friends and their contacts at home can be another unexpected source of useful information, so take the time to catch up with people or make new contacts next time you go home.

 Our Careers teams in China and Malaysia are happy to review your CV and applications, as well as offer advice on interview technique.

 For more advice on preparing to return to your home country after your studies, go to the UKCISA (UK Council for International Student Affairs) website.